Particle density in diffusion-limited annihilating systems: Introduction

 \subsection{Definitions and notation}

 DLAS on a graph with vertex set $\mathcal{V}$ is a continuous-time Markov process $\zeta_t = (\zeta_t(v))_{v \in \mathcal{V}}$ on state space $\ZZ^\mathcal{V}$.
 The quantity $\abs{\zeta_t(v)}$ denotes the number of particles at site~$v$ at time~$t$.
 The sign of $\zeta_t(v)$ is positive if these particles are of type~$A$ and negative if they are of type~$B$.
 The dynamics of the process are as described earlier: particles of types $A$ and $B$ jump at rates $\lambda_A$ and $\lambda_B$, respectively; a particle at vertex~$u$ takes its next step to $v$ with probability $K(u,v)$, where $K$ is a given random walk kernel; and when a particle jumps onto a site with a particle of the opposite type, both particles are instantly annihilated.
 The infinitesimal generator corresponding to this description is given explicitly in \cite[Section~2]{vicius_DLA}.
 A graphical construction proving that such a Markov process exists is sketched in \cite{BL4} and given in \cite{vicius_DLA}.
-We describe this construction immediately prior to \thref{lem:monotonicity} and give two additional constructions of our own in Section~\ref{sec:lemmas.proofs}, not because the existence of the process is in doubt, but because each of these constructions leads to our path-swapping coupling (see Subsection \ref{sec:lemmas.proofs}) and our key lemmas (see Section \ref{sec:lemmas}).

-If we do not mention the random walk kernel $K$ specifically, then we take it to be the simple random walk kernel on the given graph.
+If we do not mention the random walk kernel $K$ specifically, then we take it to be the nearest-neighbor simple random walk kernel on the given graph.
 Our default initial conditions consist of one particle per site, each of which independently is an $A$-particle with probability~$p$ or a $B$-particle with probability~$1-p$.
-We will also frequently consider these initial conditions restricted to a subset of the graph, with the rest of the graph initially devoid of particles.
+We will also frequently consider these initial conditions restricted to a subset of the graph, meaning that rest of the graph is initially devoid of particles.

 In the previous section, we defined the quantities $N_t$, $\rho_t$, and $V_t$.
 We will also use the notation $D(H)$ to denote the \emph{discrepancy} between $A$-particles and $B$-particles on a subgraph $H$, defined as the number of $A$-particles minus the number of $B$-particles initially placed in a subgraph $H$ in a given instance of DLAS.
+We let $\mathbb T_{r}^d$ denote the $d$-dimensional torus of radius $r$, which has vertex set $(-r,r]^d\cap \ZZ^d$ and nearest neighbor edges with the canonical identifications of opposite sides.
 We denote by $\root$ the origin of the lattices and torus, and also the root of the bidirectional tree.